 However, a 2016 review of three studies concluded that honey treats acute coughs in children less effectively than medication.

 A person can consume 1 tablespoon of honey every 3 to 4 hours, until the symptoms ease.
 Honey is not suitable for infants under 12 months of age.
+A range of honey products is available for purchase online.

 5. Foods and herbs